SzymonSmagowski/Energy_Price_Prediction/README.md

 ## Files (.py):
 1. main.py - center of the application.
 API anchor.
-2. web_scraping_price and additional - uses selenium to open browser and download both used datasets to files. (above and prices here: https://tge.pl/energia-elektryczna-rdn)
+2. web_scraping_price_monthly and additional_monthly - uses selenium to open browser and download both used datasets to files. (above and prices here: https://tge.pl/energia-elektryczna-rdn)
 3. concat_to_dataset - uses scrapped data and joins it with full dataset.
-It's like an actualisation to the dataset.
+It's like an update to the dataset up to a month behind from now.
 Deletes files.
 4. backtests - creates new model and backtests it for given dates.
 5. prediction - webscraps additional data, creates new model and predict tomorrow's prices of energy.
 6. prices_scraping_history - helper to scrap many prices datasets in the same run.
 7. unittests - basic instance of unit testing.
 Not finished becuase many functions here works on dataframes themselves and returns them.
+8. web_scraping_price and additional - old version files, but still used in one place in /predict.
+After some modification will be deleted.

 ## Directories:
 1. data - full dataset plus backup / temp scrapped data files.